Oxygen at the End of Life

 We gave her some morphine, which she had routinely.
 We turned off the four liters of oxygen, and she died peacefully within an hour with the family gathered at the bedside.

-In my experience, and from the wisdom of the great many mentors I have had, at a certain point, oxygen prolongs life.
+In my experience, and from the wisdom of my many mentors, at a certain point, oxygen can prolong the dying process.
 The problem is we don't know when that point is.

-If a patient is on oxygen, I keep them on oxygen, and this blog post discusses managing shortness of breath.
+If a patient comes to hospice already on oxygen, I keep them on oxygen.
+This blog post discusses managing shortness of breath.
 If a patient is unresponsive and the family and staff are wondering why Mom is taking so long to die, I will have a conversation with them about removing oxygen.

 Legally and ethically, patients have the right to refuse any life-sustaining therapies and/or choose to withdraw any life-sustaining therapies (oxygen is life-sustaining).

-And if the patient cannot make the decision because they are unresponsive, the health care representative or the family can make this decision if there is no one appointed.
+If the patient cannot make the decision because they are unresponsive, the healthcare representative or the family can make this decision.

 I tell families that if they will live with any regret or guilt by choosing to remove oxygen, they should not do it.